Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

 #Account and project scope queries

-In a lot of cases, you want to query data from the given project, in other data across projects need to be combined.
-Narrow project-scope queries help answer questions about a single project.
-And at the same time, account-scope queries to satisfy more sophisticated requests.
+Project-scope queries help answer questions about a single project.
+And at the same time, account-scope queries allow you to answer questions which cross project boundaries.
+However, account scoped queries require broader user permissions or careful scoping scoping restrictions to ensure the query is not blocked with permissions for projects a user does not have access to.

 Base URL for account level queries:
 ```